California’s 2026 Climate Reporting: What You Need To Know

 - Deletes the requirement that the annual entity’s fee be paid upon filing the disclosure.

-In December 2024, CARB issued an enforcement notice on SB 253 as amended by SB 219.
+Back in December 2024, CARB issued an enforcement notice on SB 253 as amended by SB 219.
 It informs the public that CARB has decided to exercise enforcement discretion to refrain from enforcement action for incomplete reporting against entities, provided that they “make a good faith effort to retain all data relevant to emissions reporting for the entity’s prior fiscal year”, for the first report due in 2026.
 As per the notice, companies could use existing data gathered prior to the issuance of the notice for the initial emissions reports.
 This is, however, an indirect confirmation that CARB decided to proceed with the reporting deadlines as the Act originally prescribed.

 Prepare NOW

-Follow the rulemaking
+Follow the Rulemaking

 Instead, as CARB has been actively seeking public input for the adopted regulations, businesses should take the initiative to voice their opinions and let their perspectives be heard.
+They are also advised to closely monitor the court decisions in relation to disclosures of climate-related risks and opportunities as new developments may emerge fast.

-Seek help
+Seek Help

 Well-planned and sufficient preparation, targeted and meaningful engagement as well as accurate and timely tracking of developments are all indispensable for ensuring compliance with the California climate disclosure programs and many more ESG reporting requirements.
-Regulatory compliance tools like C2P can help alleviate the heavy burden by always staying ahead of regulatory change.
+Regulatory compliance tools like C2P can help alleviate the heavy burden by always staying ahead of regulatory changes.

 Stay Ahead Of Regulatory Changes in California’s 2026 Climate Reporting